JazielXu/JazielXu.github.io/index.md

 ## About Me

+I am a Postdoctoral Research Associate at University of California, Irvine.
-I am a Ph.D. student at Queen Mary University of London.
+I obtained by Ph.D. at Queen Mary University of London.
 I graduated from Peking University, obtained B.S. degree in Physics and in Computer Science.
 I also love to play the piano. [[See my recent performance of Chopin's Polonaise Fantasy here](https://youtu.be/aOWHBCeNB90)].

 ## Research Interests